Find Grad Schools

 Equal Opportunity Representatives and Officers who work in District of Columbia, Alaska, or California, make the highest salaries.

-Below is a list of the median annual salaries for Equal Opportunity Representatives and Officers in different U.S. states.
+How much do Equal Opportunity Representatives and Officers make in different U.S. states?

 State Annual Mean Salary